textpattern/textpattern.github.io/tags/comments-invite.md

 <txp:comments_invite />
 ```

-The *comments_invite* tag is a __single__ tag which is used to display a link to an article comment form.
-Text used for the link will be taken from the invitation field on the Textpattern "Write administration panel":../administration/write-panel.
+The **comments_invite** tag is a __single__ tag which is used to display a link to an article comment form.
+Text used for the link will be taken from the invitation field on the Textpattern [Write administration panel](../administration/write-panel).

 This tag can be used in both a Textpattern @@Page template@@ and a @@Form template@@.